alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that prints x times “C is fun”.
 If the first argument can’t be converted to an integer, print “Missing number of occurrences”.
 ## 8-square.js
 A script that prints a square.
 The first argument is the size of the square.
+## 9-add.js
+A script that prints the addition of 2 integers.